nghitrg/hospital-ed-operations-analysis/README.md

 ## Project Overview

-This project analyzes Emergency Department (ED) operations using patient flow data to explore patient volume, waiting time, department workload, admission patterns, and patient satisfaction.
+This project analyzes Emergency Department (ED) operations using patient flow data to explore patient volume, waiting time, department workload, admission patterns, and waiting time performance.

 Using SQL and Python, the project identifies operational trends and provides business insights to support data-driven decision making for healthcare operations.